Debt Collection Process

 The three stages of debt recovery

-There are three main stages to the debt recovery process.
-Stage 1 typically consists of a letter before action which informs the debtor of the value of the debt outstanding and gives the debtor a deadline by which they need to pay by or reply to the demand.
+Stage one typically consists of a letter before action which informs the debtor of the value of the debt outstanding and gives the debtor a deadline by which they need to pay by or reply to the demand.

-If there is no reply and the debt has not been paid or an agreement for repayment reached, then the next stage is to start legal proceedings through the County Court and obtain Judgment.
-If a Judgment debt remains unpaid after the time stipulated by the court then the final stage 3 involves making an application for Enforcement.
+If there is no reply and the debt has not been paid or an agreement for repayment reached, then the second stage is to start legal proceedings through the County Court and obtain Judgment.

 Below we explain in more detail what each of these stages entails and how our debt recovery team at Rothera Bray can help.